 How did they manage to make not one, but two cross-country moves in less than three years — and still have fun along the way?
-Ethan says one of the keys was using a 7-foot PODS moving container for both moves.
+Ethan says one of the keys was using an 8-foot* PODS moving container for both moves.
 Their other secret?
 A strong sense of adventure and discovery.
 We caught up with Ethan soon after they arrived in Nashville.
 Here’s their story, edited for length.

 Like LA, it’s a really creative city.
 That was important to us, to still be in a very creatively driven place.
 And we also have some of our best friends who made their way in this direction from Indiana.
 (Both Ethan and Mark went to college in Bloomington.)
 After visiting a few times, we seemed to be picking up on the same things that attracted us to Los Angeles and moving west.
 And we said, “Wow.
 It seems like this is checking all the boxes without having to be in all that noise.”
 So we just decided, why not?
 And I think our dog will like the backyard, actually having grass.

 How did you find a place to live in Nashville while still living in LA?

 I’m a pretty proactive person.
 Looking at the logistics, I said, “What’s our exit strategy here?”
 We found listings online, and from the pictures, picked what looked good to us.
 And then we would send our friends to check it out, and they would give their stamp of approval.